The Crime that Shattered Perth to its very core…..

 Twelve years after Jane Rimmer’s disappearance, CCTV footage was aired on television of Jane talking to an unidentified man outside the Claremont Hotel, where she had been drinking that fateful night.
 Although Crime Stoppers received 150 calls in response, it proved unfruitful.

-CCTV Released to Public
+CCTV of Jane Finally Released to the Public

 In August 2008, Western Australian Police released CCTV footage of Jane Rimmer leaving the Continental Hotel.

 Finally An Arrest is Made